 Day 2 of 2

-After breakfast at Hótel Búðir we will explore the hotel’s surroundings in the morning twilight and most definitely take a few pictures by the black church of Búðakirkja, which has to be the most photogenic church in Iceland, with its stunning backdrop of lava fields and mountains.
+After breakfast at Hótel Búðir (or equivalent) we will explore the hotel’s surroundings in the morning twilight and most definitely take a few pictures by the black church of Búðakirkja, which has to be the most photogenic church in Iceland, with its stunning backdrop of lava fields and mountains.

 Once we are ready we head out to meet our partners at Láki tours.
 They will take us out on Breiðafjorður Bay on the search for killer whales, or orcas, who call this large fjord home for the winter.
 We grab lunch in the town of Ólafsvík once we are back on dry land.
 We make another stop or two on our way back to Reykjavík, getting back in time for dinner in the city.
-Reykjavík accommodation would need to be arranged this night.

-Optional Changes to the Itinerary:
+Optional Changes to the Itinerary

 – A day in Husafell.
 This area is further inland and explores the Borgarfjörður region, starting by visiting the nearby Hraunfossar and Barnafoss, which are some of the more beautiful waterfalls in Iceland.
 Next we would grab lunch nearby before making a quick stop at Deildartunguhver hot spring, the most powerful naturally occurring flow of boiling water in Iceland.